christiaan de beukelaer chercheur iea aix marseille credit uni of leeds

 Competing Priorities in the High Ambition Coalition:

-Christiaan investigates the approaches of two IMO member states, Denmark and the Marshall Islands, in negotiating emissions regulations.
-He explores how these states balance their commitment to ambitious climate action with domestic interests in the shipping industry.
-By analyzing official documents and conducting expert interviews, Christiaan aims to build a conceptual framework for public policy to govern the high seas in the context of decarbonization.
+Christiaan investigates the approaches of the Marshall Islands, in negotiating emissions regulations.
+He explores how this Pacific state balances its commitment to ambitious climate action with domestic interests in the shipping industry.
+By analyzing official documents and conducting expert interviews, Christiaan aims to build a conceptual framework for public policy to govern the high seas in the Anthropocene.

 Just and Equitable Transition:

-One of the key challenges in shipping decarbonization is ensuring a just and equitable transition.
+One of the key challenges in shipping decarbonization is ensuring the energy transition leaves no one behind.
 Christiaan probes the concept of “just and equitable transition” within IMO negotiations, which can be interpreted differently by various actors.
-He explores whether a “hard” or “soft” approach is more feasible in reducing emissions and addressing the emissions gap between IMO targets and projections.
-Christiaan’s work also examines the wider implications of his findings for other transnational activities.
+Christiaan’s work also examines the wider implications of his findings for other intergovernmental organisations and policy domains.

 Biography